-Owned or operated state. city, town, borough, parish, by a county, district. association or other public body (created by or pursuant to state law) having jurisdiction over disposal of sewage, industrial water, stormwater or other wastes.
-Including special district, or similar entity or an Indian tribe or an authorized Indian tribal organization or a designated and approved management agency under Section 208 of the CWA (33 U. S. C.1288) that discharges to waters of the United States:
+A. Owned or operated by a state, city, town, borough, county, parish, district, association or other public body (created by or pursuant to state law) having jurisdiction over disposal of sewage, industrial water, stormwater or other wastes.
+Including special district, or similar entity or an Indian tribe or an authorized Indian tribal organization or a designated and approved management agency under Section 208 of the CWA (33 U. S. C.1288) that discharges to waters of the United States;

-- B. Designed or used for collecting or conveying stormwater; - C. That is not a combined sewer: and - D. That is not part of a publicly owned treatment works (POTW) as defined in 40 CFR 122.2.
+B. Designed or used for collecting or conveying stormwater;

+C. That is not a combined sewer; and

+D. That is not part of a publicly owned treatment works (POTW) as defined in 40 CFR 122.2.